My life before marriage and family raising

 There has been shown to be a lack of cultural progress through the first one hundred years of life on the reserve.
 I grew up on the Alderville First Nation in southern Ontario with a view that life outside the reserve was a foreign place.
 Traditional lore was passed down from my grandfather.
 He became what the early church was hoping the Indians of Alderville would become: i.e. farmers, hunters, and trades‑person.
 To water his crops, my grandfather learned the art of water witching.
 He taught me effective water witching.
 To find underground streams, he showed me a forked branch and said that a wooden dowsing fork must come from a tree bearing fruit with seeds.
 The well that they dug never ran out of water and was located dozens of metres away from my grandparent's house.
 He considered his front lawn a farm for dew worms.
 Well into his eighties, he got up in the pre‑dawn to pick dew worms selling each at the bargain price of a penny a worm to passing fishermen.
 My grandmother was involved in the early formation of the First Nations woman's Homemakers Association.
 This included the forming of quilting bees for use on the reserve.
 She taught Christian values at the local Sunday school, a duty which she took seriously.
 My Grandfather and Grandmother took on agricultural roles.
 They grew and raised potatoes, strawberries, raspberries, pigs, and chickens.
 They ate what they produced and sold the excess for profit.

 I accompanied my father along his trapping line and he showed me how to set up the traps.
 He would return from a successful run in good spirits.
 The skinning was next, followed by the drying of the pelt on wireframes.
 We didn't forget the carcass which was baked and served for supper.
-Travelling north twice a year, he always brought back a deer, which was skinned in the basement and later he took the hide to the local tannery in nearby Hastings Ontario.
+Travelling north twice a year, he always brought back a deer, which was skinned in the basement and later he took the hide to the local tannery owned by The Breithaupt Leather Company in nearby Hastings Ontario, which closed in 1982.
 The carcass was cut up into strips and venison was stored in our large freezer.
 He was proud of his role as a carpenter because he could provide more than adequately for his family.
 My mother took on a job as a char‑woman in the local town, Cobourg Ontario.
 She also produced traditional First Nations crafts, particularly small birch bark containers decorated with porcupine quills, which added to the family income.
 My father and mother harvested black rice from local as well as distant rivers and streams.
 They regarded the gathering of black rice as farming.
 I went with my parents while they canoed through thick fields of beds of black rice.
 Dad paddled through the rice beds as Mom knocked the rice into the bottom of the canoe.
 Once home, Dad 'danced' the rice in a large iron kettle and used the wind to separate the rice from the chaff.
 This was a staple and well‑enjoyed treat.
 "The wild rice that grows abundantly in eastern Canada around the shores, of many lakes, makes excellent food, but only the Ojibwa collected it and used it to supplement their diet of berries, fish, and meat."
 (Jenness 1933: 16‑17)

 The Alderville church left the Methodist fold in 1925 to join the newly formed United Church of Canada.
 The whole community was involved in church activities.
 A favourite was Mother's Day where a red flower was worn if your mother was alive and a white flower if she had passed on.
 Each family had its own wooden pew.
 It was very comforting to attend worship services as well as both weddings and funerals.
 It was a centre of community bonding.